erco77/1a2-pic/README-debounce.txt

       }

- This implements signal cleanup of the raw hardware digital input signal 'DIGITAL_INPUT', the resulting cleaned up digital output accessable by comparing these two values:
+ This implements signal cleanup of the raw hardware digital input signal 'DIGITAL_INPUT', the resulting cleaned up digital output accessible by comparing these two values:

      // Read the cleaned up input signal, and act upon it if ( d->value > d->thresh ) input_is_on();